why south georgia?

 - King Cormorant

-Three 14-night departures are planned for the coming season.
-Rates start at $11,495 per person in a twin cabin (including flights between Punta Arenas and the Falkland Islands).
+Two 14-night departures are planned for the coming season.
+Rates start at $11,995 per person in a twin cabin (including flights between Punta Arenas and the Falkland Islands).

-The 2017/2018 expeditions will all be aboard the Akademik Sergey Vavilov - our favorite Polar expeditions ship.
+The 2018 expeditions will both be aboard the Akademik Sergey Vavilov - our favorite Polar expeditions ship.

 Please call or e-mail if you would like detailed itinerary information, cabin availability, or to join South Georgia In-depth!